<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3151120948505270&amp;ev=PageView&amp;noscript=1">

 DID numbers can be configured to route calls to various devices, providing flexibility for staff members to stay connected from anywhere.

 You can purchase DID numbers around the world, and adjust your marketing strategy to provide DID numbers to customers based on language or location.
-Toll-free numbers for direct dialing also allow customers to call agents from anywhere around the world without additional costs, providing a positive CX.
+Toll-free numbers for direct dialling also allow customers to call agents from anywhere around the world without additional costs, providing a positive CX.

 Agents can also send and receive SMS text messages from DID numbers, allowing you to reach a larger customer base.

-Who is Direct Inward Dialing For?
+Who is Direct Inward Dialling For?

 Remote Workforces - With more and more people working remotely, DID enables employees to stay connected to the company's communication network regardless of their location.